How do I enter an EWS race?

 A Global Wildcard is a special, very hard to get invite to race an EWS.
-Wildcard applications open during the Public Lottery and the EMBA board will select 20 riders based on nationality, experience, potential, dedication and category.
-All applications are considered – but the main focus is on ﬁnding new, young and fresh riding talent from developing nations and riders with exceptional circumstances at the top of their game in other cycling disciplines or previously top ranked enduro racers who have missed past events due to injury .
+Wildcard applications will be accepted during the Public Lottery and the EMBA board will select 20 riders based on nationality, experience, potential, dedication and category.
+All applications are considered – but the main focus is on ﬁnding new, young and fresh riding talent from developing nations, riders with exceptional results at the top of their game in other cycling disciplines or previously top ranked enduro racers who have missed past events due to injury .

 Only one application per rider – but riders can specify multiple race rounds in the application.
 Duplicate entries will be automatically rejected.